IDLS: Inverse Depth Line based Visual-Inertial SLAM: Experiments

 \section{Experiments}

-In this section, we use the public benchmark datasets, i.e., the EuRoc MAV Dataset\cite{burri2016euroc} to evaluate algorithm performances.
-Our IDLL method as shown in Fig.\ref{fig:screen} is compared with three state-of-the-art monocular VIO methods to validate its advantages.
-The three compared methods are VINS-Mono\cite{qin2018vins}(Point-based methods), PL-VINS\cite{fu2020pl} and PL-VIO\cite{he2018pl} (Point and line-based methods).
+We use the public benchmark dataset, i.e., the EuRoc MAV Dataset\cite{burri2016euroc} and own dataset collected in challenging environments to evaluate the proposed methods' performances.
+We compared IDLS with four state-of-the-art monocular VIO algorithms: VINS-Mono\cite{qin2018vins}(Point-based methods), PL-VINS\cite{fu2020pl}, PL-VIO\cite{he2018pl} (Point and line-based methods), and UV-SLAM\cite{lim2022uv} (Point and line-based method with vanishing point).
 All of the experiments were performed on a computer with an Intel Core i7-11700 with 2.50GHz, and implemented on Ubuntu 18.04 with ROS Melodic.
-The screen window is shown as Fig.\ref{fig:screen}.
+The line feature map and the motion trajectories of the UAV generated by IDLS on the MH-04-difficult sequence are shown in Fig.\ref{fig_first_case}.